cloudflare/cloudflare-docs/content/reference-architecture/sase-reference-architecture.md

 - How Cloudflare One fits into your existing infrastructure, and how to approach migration to a SASE architecture
 - How to plan for deploying Cloudflare One

 While this document examines Cloudflare One at a technical level, it does not offer fine detail about every product in the platform.
 Instead, it looks at how all the services in Cloudflare One enable networking and network security to be consolidated on one architecture.
-Visit [https://developers.cloudflare.com/reference-architecture/](/reference-architecture/) for further documents specific to a product area or use case.
+Visit the [developer documentation](https://developers.cloudflare.com/) for further information specific to a product area or use case.

 ## Disintegration of the traditional network perimeter
 Traditionally, most employees worked in an office and connected locally to the company network via Ethernet or WiFi.
 Most business systems (e.g. file servers, printers, applications) were located on and accessible only from this internal network.
 Once connected, users would typically have broad access to local resources.
 A security perimeter was created around the network to protect against outsider threats, most of which came from the public Internet.
 The majority of business workloads were hosted on-premises and only accessible inside the network, with very little or no company data or applications existing on the Internet.